CHANGES

 Eren was awake.

-- Year 867 - The Boy was Lying on a Field
+- Year 867 -

 The boy stared at the birds flying in the sky, the clouds, the wind, the grass.
 It was a nice day.
 But which day was it again?
 He looked around.
 It took a couple of seconds for him to realise where he was.
 He was there again.
 He had been on that field once before.

 "Why am I here again?
 How did I end up here?"
-The boy was looking into his fading memories, trying to make sense of what had happened...
+The boy was looking into his fading memories, trying to make sense of what had happened.
+He felt extremely confused, he couldn't place his mind.

-- Year 854 - Among the Orphanage Children
+- Year 854 -

 Levi slowly walked into the room.
 All the children were there, along with some guards, and some nuns as well, supervising the orphans.
 Most of them were joyfully playing, running, chatting, being happy children - like children, completely unaware of the situation in the world outside.
 Innocent.
 Pure.

 He scanned the room, and his eye stopped right on the corner: there he was, the small boy was playing on his own, away from the others.
 In his own little world.
 Levi didn't recognise the toddler right away; he was taller and a little older, of course, but there was something else.
 The boy was sad.
-He himself didn't know why, he was too young to understand anything, but you could see it in his face as he tried to distract himself with a couple of toys he'd gathered.
+He himself didn't know why, he was too young to understand anything, but Levi could see it in his face as he tried to distract himself with a couple of toys he'd gathered.

 End of Chapter One: "The Field"